greluc/blaustein-led/CONTRIBUTING.md

 * as [Markdown code blocks](https://gitlab.com/help/user/markdown#code-and-syntax-highlighting).
 * *Describe the current behavior* and *explain which behavior you expected to see instead* and why.
 * *Include screenshots and animated GIFs* which help you demonstrate the steps or point out the part which the suggestion is related to.
-* *Explain why this enhancement would be useful* to most Rust-FlightPlan users.
+* *Explain why this enhancement would be useful* to most Blaustein LED users.
-* *Specify which version of Rust-FlightPlan you're using.*
+* *Specify which version of Blaustein LED you're using.*
 * *Specify the name and version of the OS you're using.*

 ### Your First Code Contribution

-Unsure where to begin contributing to Rust-FlightPlan?
+Unsure where to begin contributing to Blaustein LED?
 You can start by looking through these `beginner` and `help-wanted` issues:

 * *Beginner issues* – issues which should only require a few lines of code, and a test or two.
 * *Help wanted issues* – issues which should be a bit more involved than `beginner` issues.